 - My iron powdered supplement

-At my next blood test, my iron levels unfortunately did not improve.
+At my next blood test, my iron levels, unfortunately, did not improve.
 This was when I was about 8 months pregnant.
 As I mentioned above, being iron deficient during pregnancy can have negative effects on the baby.

 My new doctor didn’t offer me any solutions.
 Luckily, I had a doula who actually suggested to me that I get an iron infusion.

-Not to bore you with all the details, I got an iron infusion a week before I gave birth.
+I got an iron infusion a week before I gave birth.
 It helped boost my iron levels and that definitely saved me.
 I lost a lot of blood when I gave birth and if not for that infusion, who knows how it would’ve ended!

 Key takeaways from my experience